✓ Updated May 2026

 Jeep Willys (Willys Jeeps)

-These iconic, open-top jeeps are the quintessential mode of transport in the Coffee Region, especially for navigating the steep, winding roads between coffee farms and small towns.
-They are often hired for private tours or used as shared taxis on fixed routes.
+These iconic, open-top jeeps are the quintessential mode of transport in the Coffee Region, especially for navigating the steep, winding roads between towns and coffee farms.
+They often operate as shared taxis, picking up and dropping off passengers along set routes.

 Inter-city Buses